Education Summer Institute

 June 5-9, M-F, 9:30am-5:30pm

 This workshop will cover the fundamentals of the screen-printing process: image preparation, coating and burning photosensitive screens, and printing on different substrates.
-Consideration will be given to printing for make multiples and different methodologies for using printmaking to produce immersive installation environments.
+Consideration will be given to printing to make multiples and different methodologies for using printmaking to produce immersive installation environments.
 The course project will be to produce a full print installation at VSW by the week’s end.

 June 12-16, M-F, 9:30am-5:30pm